torproject/onionbalance/docs/v3/tutorial-v3.rst

 Step 2: Configuring the frontend server (setting up onionbalance)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now, still on the frontend host we need to setup OnionBalance.
-There is no Debian package for onionbalance v3 and hence we will have to do it using git.
+If you wish to use the Debian package of onionbalance, you will need version 0.2.0-1 or newer to get v3 support, otherwise you can obtain it via git:

 .. code-block:: bash